cse110-fa22-group15/cse110-fa22-group15/admin/cipipeline/phase1.md

 * Linting and Code Style Enforcement (Super-Linter)

   Every time new commits are pushed, the super-linter workflow will be triggered and lint the codebase.
 It will analysis the codebase and detect any underlying bugs of it.
 Moreover, it will check the style of the codebase for ensuring consistent code style.
-The super-linter supports several languages, and all languages we use in our project (HTML, CSS, Javascript, Markdown) are supported by it and thus can be linted.
+The super-linter supports several languages, and all languages we use in our project (HTML, CSS, JavaScript, Markdown) are supported by it and thus can be linted.
 Examples of errors that lint can detect include the following:

   - Indexing beyond arrays
   - (Potentially) dangerous data type combinations